 Twin Shadows: 70 Ability Power, 10% Cooldown Reduction, 7% Movement Speed

 A great choice if you have in your team champions who have skillshots or need help catching up to enemies.
 The best examples would be Nidalee or Vel'koz.
-First one would benefit from easier spears and second one can land full combo without too much struggle with Twin Shadows slow.
+The first one would benefit from easier spears and the second one can land full combo without too much struggle with Twin Shadows slow.
 Due to its interaction with Glacial Augment keystone, it’s popular on champions like Veigar and Ahri in the mid lane.
 On support, it works similarly to Shurelya - you can either look to catch enemies, or slow them down to run away.
-It is perfect item to avoid facechecking.
+It is a perfect item to avoid face checking.
 Whenever enemies disappear in the Fog of War, and you are going on your warding duty, use ghosts to search the bushes.
-If you tend to use this item a lot along with other active items, like Locket of the Iron Solari or Redemption, picking Ingenious Hunter rune might be great idea.
+If you tend to use this item a lot along with other action items, like Locket of the Iron Solari or Redemption, picking Ingenious Hunter rune might be a great idea.

 Knight's Vow: 40 Armor, 10% Cooldown Reduction, 250 Health

 Active: Lets you set your partner.
 You will get 20 Armor and 15% Movement speed towards your partner.
-You take some of the damage he takes as a true damage, and you are healed for the portion of damage he deals..
+You take some of the damage he takes as true damage, and you are healed for the portion of damage he deals with.

 Zeke's Convergence: 60 Armor, 10% Cooldown Reduction, 30 Magic Resist, 250 Mana

 Active: You can choose a target ally.
-When you cast ultimate while being close to him you will be surrounded by an aura that slows enemies and your ally will receive bonus to his damage.
+When you cast ultimately while being close to him you will be surrounded by an aura that slows enemies and your ally will receive a bonus to his damage.